Zackhardtoname/Micro-benchmarking-Code-and-Analysis/6_chapter/README.md

 ### Discussion
 Send time is good.
 Process time ranges from 400 to 1000 usec.
+I know that writes are only about 40% of the speed of reads, so I am not too concerned.
 Not sure if my response time is correct or not, since the clock drift is pretty bad.
 The actual T4 - T3 is already 2 ms.

 ## 6.3 How long, in milliseconds, did you estimate for the read requests and their response